calibancode/tidal-bitperfect/README.md

 # TIDAL Bitperfect (ALSA)

-Small TIDAL player for Linux that decodes via `ffmpeg` and writes PCM directly to an ALSA device.
+Small TIDAL player for Linux that decodes via in-process FLAC (when possible) or `ffmpeg` fallback, and writes PCM directly to an ALSA device.

 This repo contains:
 - `tidal_app.py`: PySide6 GUI player (recommended)